-- current financial crimes impacting financial institutions

-- red flags of mortgage fraud

-- potential insider abuse

-- examiner insights to uncovering fraud

-- current trends in Cyber Crimes and Payment Systems Risk
+- current financial crimes impacting financial institutions - potential insider abuse - examiner insights to uncovering fraud - current trends in Cyber Crimes and Payment Systems Risk

-- Fidelity Bond coverage

 Each participant should be a commissioned safety and soundness examiner.
 It is recommended that you do not take this course more than once in a three-year period.